Search results for

 What you should know about the best Beats headphones

 A codec is how two devices communicate with each other.
 Think of it like a language that needs to be spoken by one device and understood by another.
 All devices speak SBC, which is the most basic codec, and from there, things get messy.
 Mainly due to the fact that different companies prefer different codecs.
 Sony has LDAC, Qualcomm has aptX (and soon aptX Adaptive, which has the potential to be the best one so far), and companies like Apple use AAC.
-Since Apple owns Beats, you can see why Beats headphones only use AAC.
-So, is it bad?
+This should never enter your mind as something to worry about, but if you have an older Android phone, there could be some minor issues.

 What’s the deal with the W1, H1, and H2 chip?